hmxmilohax/rb3-pc/readme.md

 ### Guitars:

-* If you're using PS3 (Guitar Hero) or Wii guitars, set the “Handlers” option to “MMJoyStick.”
+* If you're using PS2 (Guitar Hero), PS3 (Guitar Hero), or Wii guitars, set the “Handlers” option to “MMJoyStick.”
 * If you're using Xbox 360 guitar controllers, set the “Handlers” option to “XInput.”

 Make sure you **set “Device Class” to “Guitar”.**